Jude Law: Activism

+Afghanistan peace efforts

-In 2002, Law directed a Respect for Animals anti-fur cinema commercial, titled "Fur and Against".
-It used music composed by Gary Kemp, and included appearances by Law, Chrissie Hynde, Moby, George Michael, Danny Goffey, Rhys Ifans, Sadie Frost, Helena Christensen, Sir Paul McCartney, Melanie C, and Stella McCartney.
-In July 2007, he and Jeremy Gilley were in Afghanistan over a period of ten days to document peace commitments and activities there for an upcoming film and for marking the UN International Day of Peace.
+In July 2007, Law and Jeremy Gilley were in Afghanistan over a period of ten days to document peace commitments and activities there for an upcoming film and for marking the UN International Day of Peace.
 Accompanied by UNICEF Representative Catherine Mbengue, they travelled and filmed in dangerous areas of eastern Afghanistan with a film crew, interviewing children, government ministers, community leaders and UN officials.
 They also filmed at schools and visited various UNICEF-supported programmes inside and outside the capital Kabul.
 The efforts of Peace One Day are coordinated in celebration of the annual International Day of Peace, on 21 September.
-The film, named The Day After Peace, premiered at the Cannes Film Festival.
-On 21 September 2008, the film was shown at a gala screening at the Royal Albert Hall.
+The film, named The Day After Peace, premiered at the Cannes Film Festival, after which it was further shown at a gala screening at the Royal Albert Hall on 21 September 2008.

-On 30 August 2008, Law and Gilley returned to Afghanistan to help keep a momentum around Peace Day.
-They met President Hamid Karzai, top NATO and UN officials, and members of the aid community.
-They also screened the new documentary about the efforts in support of peace.
-The documentary features activities that took place throughout Afghanistan in 2007.
+On 30 August 2008, Law and Gilley returned to Afghanistan to help keep up momentum around Peace Day.
+They met President Hamid Karzai, top NATO and UN officials, and members of the aid community, where they also screened The Day After Peace, which features activities that took place throughout Afghanistan in 2007.
 It also highlights support from UNICEF and the WHO for the peaceful immunisation of 1.4 million children against polio in insecure areas.
-In 2011, Law joined street protests against Alexander Lukashenko and his brutal crackdown on the Belarusian democracy movement.